drewcoo/rutl/README.md

 ## Roadmap
 Coming up soon in almost no order:
-* Make browser tests work on TravisCI.
 * A test framework should have better tests.
 Goes with next bullet.
 * Flesh out null interface/driver.
 Make them do what a real browser does.
-* Make geckodriver work.
-Geckodriver-helper is failing me.
 * Restructure tests to handle fake browsers and real browsers.
 Same structure?
-* Make this work with pages in some other location so we can use it as a gem.
+* Make this work with pages files in some other location so we can use it as a gem.
-* Make work with TravisCI.
 * Put more info in this readme.
 * Take screenshots.
 * Diff screenshots.
 Make this smart so we don't have to be experts.
-* InternetExplorerDriver
+* The webdriver gem should already include InternetExplorerDriver.
+Maybe run tests on AppVeyor.
 * Other browser drivers?
 Look at https://github.com/fnando/browser
 * Get this working with Appium:
   * Make TK app to test on desktops and test it.
+    * Can Ruby TK create accesible apps?
   * Make Android example app and get this to work.
+    * Corboba?
   * Same with iPhone.
+    * Same Cordoba test app?
 * Others?
 * Spidering page object maker.
 * Possibly pair the null browser with auto-generated pages for ______?